-If the exception bit is set in the result descriptor, the procedure determines if the exception condition is one that the user has included code to handle himself.
-If it is, control is returned to the user through the normal processor queue mechanism.
-If the user does not have code to correct the error himself, the procedure calls the MCPs I/O Error procedure directly.
-I/O Error will then retry a number of times and eventually return control to the Emulator Tape Handler.
+If the exception bit is set in the result descriptor. the procecure determires if the exceptior condition is one that the user has included code to handle himself.
+If it is, control is returned to the user through the normal processor queue mecharism.
+If the user does not have code to correct the error himself, the procedure calls the MCP's I/C Error procedure I/O Error will then retry a number of times and directly. eventually return control to the Emulator Tape Handler.
 If the error was irrecoverable, the program is discontinued.
 Otherwise, control is returned to the user.